Texas Mill, Ashton-under-Lyne: Architecture

 This was a 30 bay mill designed by Sydney Stott, it had his trademark double rings on its chimney.
 It was four storeys high built on a basement from engineering brick.
 It had a Hotel-de-Ville style water tower.

 The large windows were in groups of three, and there was yellow brick decoration.
 The six bay engine house, boiler house and chimney were to the north.

 Power

 The 1907 steam engine was by George Saxon & Co, of Openshaw.
-It was built as a triple expansion at 1200 hp.
-It was altered in 1921 and became a 1500 hp vertical three cylinder compound engine.
-The later engine had a 28" diameter high pressure (HP) in the centre, with a 33" IP and 51"LP cylinder.
-It had a 4 ft stroke and ran at 78rpm.
-The boiler operated at 170psi.
-The 22 ft flywheel was mounted at end of shaft, driving 28 ropes.
+It was built as a triple-expansion at 1200 hp.
+It was altered in 1921 and became a 1500 hp vertical three-cylinder compound engine.
+The later engine had a 28-inch-diameter high pressure (HP) in the centre, with a 33-inch IP and 51-inch LP cylinder.
+It had a 4 ft stroke and ran at 78 rpm.
+The boiler operated at 170 psi.
+The 22 ft flywheel was mounted at the end of the shaft, driving 28 ropes.
 There were Corliss valves on all cylinders.
 Air pumps were driven from LP and IP crossheads.

-In 1921 a new 51"LP cylinder was built, the old 21"HP removed and the IP was used for HP.
+In 1921 a new 51-inch LP cylinder was built, the old 21-inch HP removed, and the IP was used for HP.